S3-working-group/s3-practical-guide/content/src/defining-agreements/clarify-domains.md

 #### Key Challenges

-What are the known or anticipated challenges that the delegatee might face when accounting for this domain: relating to the outside world, the rest of the organization and sometimes to a specific delegatee?
+What are the known or anticipated challenges that the delegatee(s) might face when accounting for this domain: relating to the outside world, the rest of the organization and sometimes to a specific delegatee?

 -   risks and vulnerabilities
 -   variables (e.g. weather)